dbt-labs/docs.getdbt.com/website/docs/docs/cloud/enable-dbt-assist.md

 ---
 title: "Enable dbt Copilot"
 sidebar_label: "Enable dbt Copilot"
-description: "Enable dbt Copilot in dbt Cloud and leverage AI to speed up your development."
+description: "Enable the dbt Copilot AI engine in dbt Cloud to speed up your development."
 ---

 # Enable dbt Copilot <Lifecycle status='beta'/>

-This page explains how to enable dbt Copilot in dbt Cloud, leveraging AI to speed up your development and allowing you to focus on delivering quality data.
+This page explains how to enable the dbt Copilot engine in dbt Cloud, leveraging AI to speed up your development and allowing you to focus on delivering quality data.

 ## Prerequisites